-The Tunitas Creek Beach Property (the "Property"), located in unincorporated San Mateo county approximately eight miles south of the City of Half Moon Bay, totals approximately 58 acres in size and incudes almost one mile of sandy beach, steep coastal bluffs, and the mouth of Tunitas Creek.
+The Tunitas Creek Beach Property (the "Property"), located approximately eight miles south of the City of Half Moon Bay, totals approximately 58 acres in size and incudes almost one mile of sandy beach, steep coastal bluffs, and the mouth of Tunitas Creek.
 The Property has sweeping views of the Pacific Ocean to the west and is framed by sandstone cliffs to the north.
 Numerous special status and protected plant and animal species, including the Western Snowy Plover, can be found on the Property.